 Professional data recovery services are now available.

 Many recoveries cannot be done with software or with software only.
 Physical recoveries or media that have physical problems do not work correctly.
 Mechanical or physical repairs are required first in order to retrieve data.
-This requires matching specific items such as models of drives, firmware, motors and fixing items like seized motors, PCB swaps, head crash, scratches on platters, and other parts.
-This is why an expert help is needed for data recovery.
+This requires matching specific items such as models of drives, firmware, motors and fixing items like seized motors, PCB swaps, head crashes, scratches on platters, and other parts.
+This is why expert help is needed for data recovery.

-How Do I know if I Need a Physical Recovery?
+How Do I Know if I Need a Physical Recovery?

 - Hard drive makes a “clicking” sound